Filibus: Plot

-The elegant Baroness Troixmonde has a secret identity: a mysterious burglar known to the world only as Filibus.
-In the wake of a bank robbery, a large cash reward is offered to anyone who can track Filibus down, and the renowned Detective Kutt-Hendy (played by Giovanni Spano) puts himself on the case.
-The Baroness visits the notary in charge of the cash reward, and enters her own name in the competition.
-Encountering Kutt-Hendy in the notary's office, she hatches a plan to baffle him: she tells him that she knows he himself is Filibus.
-Leaving the office in her chauffeured motorcar, she catches sight of Kutt-Hendy's sister, Leonora (played by Cristina Ruspoli).
+Baroness Troixmonde has a secret identity: a burglar known to the world as Filibus.
+In the wake of a bank robbery, a cash reward is offered to anyone who can track Filibus down, and renowned Detective Kutt-Hendy puts himself on the case.
+The Baroness visits the notary in charge of the reward and enters her name in the competition.
+Encountering Kutt-Hendy in the notary's office, she hatches a plan to baffle him: she tells him she knows he is Filibus.
+Leaving the office, she catches sight of Kutt-Hendy's sister, Leonora.

-The Baroness rides to a deserted country road, where she uses a heliograph to signal for Filibus's airship.
-Her crew of silent masked assistants lower a capsule, allowing Filibus to reach the airship, change into her burglary outfit, and fly to Kutt-Hendy's residence.
-Kutt-Hendy is being visited by his friend, the antiques collector Leo Sandy, who is unrequitedly in love with Leonora.
-Filibus, seizing a moment when Kutt-Hendy is alone, uses the capsule to reach him and put him to sleep with a narcotic.
-She takes a print of Kutt-Hendy's hand, which she will use to make a specially formed glove.
+The Baroness rides to a deserted country road and uses a heliograph to signal for Filibus's airship.
+Her crew of masked assistants lower a capsule, allowing Filibus to reach the airship, change into her burglary outfit, and fly to Kutt-Hendy's residence.
+Kutt-Hendy is being visited by his friend, antiques collector Leo Sandy, who is unrequitedly in love with Leonora.
+When Kutt-Hendy is alone, Filibus uses the capsule to reach him and puts him to sleep with a narcotic.
+She takes a print of his hand, which she will use to make a specially formed glove.

-In disguise as a young nobleman, the Count de la Brive, Filibus stages the kidnapping and rescue of Leonora, leaving a print from the special glove on Leonora's clothing.
+In disguise as a nobleman, the Count de la Brive, Filibus stages the kidnapping and rescue of Leonora, leaving a print from the glove on Leonora's clothing.
 The grateful Kutt-Hendy invites the nobleman to stay with them for some days, and the Count begins courting Leonora.
-At a party at Leo Sandy's villa, they see a glass case containing his prize acquisition, an ancient Egyptian statue of a cat with priceless diamond eyes.
+At a party at Leo Sandy's villa, they see a glass case containing an ancient Egyptian statue of a cat with diamond eyes.
 When Sandy turns out the lights to show off the sparkling diamonds, the Count cuts a hole in the glass and deposits a note announcing that Filibus will steal the statue that night.
 Kutt-Hendy attempts to search the guests, but to his consternation finds the glass piece in his own pocket, with fingerprints that match none of the guests' hands.
 At home, he realizes to his horror that the prints on both the glass piece and Leonora's outfit match his own handprint.